-In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified carpooling, ATVs, tractors/combines/wagons, bicycles, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.
+In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified carpooling, tractors/combines/wagons, bicycles, horse drawn buggies/wagons, and horse back riders as other types of transportation used in jurisdiction.

-The most satisfactory aspect of the Town of Benton's transportation system is its good roads.
-The transportation issue that causes the most dissatisfaction is that there is not place for walkers and cyclists on Town roads.
-The Planning Commission recommended that road shoulders be widened or a bike/walking path be provided to help this problem.
-The prioritization of transportation issues in the Town of Benton are ranked below.
+The most satisfactory aspect of New Diggings' transportation system is its paved roads.
+The transportation issue that causes the most dissatisfaction is the 90 degree corners on some Town roads.
+The Planning Commission recommended that signage should be improved to help this problem.
+Another issue noted were Amish horse-drawn vehicles, however the Planning Commission did not have any ready solutions to this issue.
+The prioritization of transportation issues in New Diggings are ranked below.
 "1" is the highest priority.

-7- Transportation needs of the elderly and disabled

-- 6 Freight mobility

-- 8 Connectivity with the larger transportation system

-- 3 Transportation to support economic development

-- 1 Transportation safety

-- 2 Agricultural-vehicle mobility

-- 4 Recreational transportation uses

-- 5 Tourism (including preservation of rural views)
+- 6- Transportation needs of the elderly and disabled - 4 Freight mobility - 5 Connectivity with the larger transportation system - 2 Transportation to support economic development - 1 Transportation safety - 3 Agricultural-vehicle mobility - 7 Recreational transportation uses - 8 Tourism (including preservation of rural views)